Genesor/genesor.github.io/_posts/2016-05-06-hello-world.markdown

 <hr>

-One of my hobby is to connect things.
+One of my hobbies is to connect things.
 I'm currently owning three types of Phillips Hue lamps, but as you know those lamps are already connected so there is almost no challenge to use them with a web UI or a mobile app.

 What I want to do is to "connect" some of my infrared generic lamps to my Raspberry Pi using [LIRC](http://www.lirc.org/){:target="_blank"}{:target="_blank"} and [Go](https://golang.org/){:target="_blank"}.
 Then I'll be able to interact with the lamps using an API and a Web UI (maybe an iOS app if I'm brave enough)